dpkshetty/TEST-SalesEnablement-PowerVS-L3/docs/Part 6/06 Networking.md

 ???
 Important "Important information about the demonstration environment!"
     In this demonstration environment, full access to the IBM Cloud account is NOT provided.
 In the steps that follow, you will NOT have the ability to create, edit, or delete resources in the IBM Technology Zone environment.
 Steps are provided to get familiarity with different PowerVS feature(s).

 A good network design for any cloud deployment is critical.
 This includes IBM Power Virtual Server (PowerVS) deployments.
 Many options are available for clients for both the connectivity from their on-premises environments to the cloud and within their PowerVS workspaces.
 Only the creation and management of private subnets within a PowerVS workspace is covered in this activity.
-Learn more about PowerVS networks <a href="https://cloud.ibm.com/docs/power-iaas?topic=power-iaas-network-architecture-diagrams" target="_blank">here</a>.
+Learn more about IBM PowerVS networks <a href="https://cloud.ibm.com/docs/power-iaas?topic=power-iaas-network-architecture-diagrams" target="_blank">here</a>.

+## Viewing and configuring network subnets

+Clients can configure a private network subnet when they create an IBM Power Virtual Server, providing a subnet name and specifying a Classless Inter-Domain Routing (CIDR).
+How the private network subnet is configured, depends on the networking configuration of the Power Virtual Server Workspace.

 1. Expand the **Networking** (**A**) section and click the **Subnets** (**B**) option in the side menu under the {{powerVS.serviceInstanceName}} workspace.